 Referral incentives are another way that networking for entrepreneurs can lead to new business.
 Encourage your network to refer business to you by giving them an actual incentive to do so.

 Create a referral program that gives monetary compensation or gifts to people who refer business your way.
 The programme doesn’t need to be formal.
 It could simply be sending an e-card or a digital gift voucher, depending on the size of the referral business.

 Referrals go both ways.
 To bring more leads and clients to your business, you should also send referrals to others.
 When you send business to another freelancer or business, they will be more likely to think of you if a strong lead for your business comes their way.

 Take referrals one step further by building a partnership programme.
 Again, this doesn’t need to be a formal policy.
 It could just be a list of recommended vendors that you give to your clients or a page on your website with your favourite freelancers.
 Create a network around your referrals so each member can spread the word.

 Networking groups on platforms like LinkedIn and Facebook can help you make important connections.
 On LinkedIn, you can find groups to join from the search bar in your homepage.
 Established groups make it easier to create stronger, more beneficial relationships as you get to know people over multiple engagements.
-Consider joining a women’s only group to increase your chances of finding like-minded female business owners, as well as industry associations or digital networking groups for professionals in your sector.
+Consider joining an industry relevant group to increase your chances of finding like-minded business owners, as well as industry associations or digital networking groups for professionals in your sector.

 Image by: https://www.freepik.com/free-vector/people-holding-connected-copy-space-circle-icons_3530102.htm#page=1&query=network&position=23